BorisiukIvan/math/README.md

 # math
-Some math problems and their implimentation in programmation
+Just some math problems and their implimentation in programmation.